 An organization needs multi-tenancy video portals for different stakeholders or interdepartmental use in the following scenarios:

-- Horizontal departments portals for marketing, HR, T&L, finance, IT, communications, others
+- Horizontal department portals for marketing, HR, T&L, finance, IT, communications, others

-- Vertical department portal for departments managing various business products or service
+- Vertical department portals for departments managing various business products or service

 - Geographically dispersed portals across regional, national, or international business units

 - Internal vs. external portals for employees, external partners, customers, investors, etc.